aws-deadline/.github/profile/README.md

 **If you're looking for more information on defining jobs**, see the [Open Job Description specification](https://github.com/OpenJobDescription/openjd-specifications/) or other repositories in the [Open Job Description GitHub org](https://github.com/OpenJobDescription/).

 **If you want to contribute to an integration or library**, contributions are gratefully accepted!
-You can open feature request issue to request a feature or to propose early feedback on an idea before raising a pull requests.
-Pull requests are welcomed  for features that would be widely useful to the community and which align with the existing codebase.
+You can open an issue to request a feature or receive early feedback on an idea before raising a pull request.
+Pull requests are welcomed for features that would be widely useful to the community and which align with the existing code base.

 **If you want to adapt an existing integration to your specific workload**, consider forking a repository and making your changes in the fork.